Cork in the Palm of Your Hand

 APCOR offers its facilities for private events of its members.
 To meet the needs of its members, the association also has a range of agreements with different entities that provide advantageous conditions for companies in the sector.
 These include agreements in the areas of Banking, Insurance, Consultancy, Accommodations, Cork Industry Suppliers, among others.

 APCOR collects, manages and publishes all the knowledge that is produced on cork and its products.
 It assumes the role of information centre for the cork sector.
 It has a library and a media library, a website, accessible at www.apcor.pt and www.realcork.org, a photo library and an archive of national and international articles on cork and related industries.
 It produces a news bulletin – APCOR News, a Statistical Bulletin, and brochures and leaflets on cork and its products.
-It also has partnerships with communication media, in which it announces the latest industry news, e.g. Diário Económico and has established close ties with the regional, national and international media, whether through visits to the sector or by sending information.
+It also has partnerships with communication media, in which it announces the latest industry news, such as the extinct newspaper Diário Económico and has established close ties with the regional, national and international media, whether through visits to the sector or by sending information.

 APCOR prepares analytical and prospective sector studies and studies on consumer preferences.
 It also collaborates with other entities in more generic works on the cork industry or the forestry industry.